 The Act requires that you transmit this report to the appropriate committees of the Congress within 30 days of receipt, together with any comments you may wish to make.
-Comments that you might offer should be included in your "Report on Final Action," a management report (prepared by the Office of the Deputy for Management & Budget on your behalf) that is required to be submitted along with the Inspector General's report.
+Comments that you might offer should be included in your "Report on Final Action," a management report that is required to be submitted along with the Inspector General's report.
 We will work closely with your staff to assist in the preparation of the management report.
-The due date for submission of both reports to the Congress is May 30, 2010; this, too, will be handled by the Office of the Deputy for Management & Budget.
+The due date for submission of both reports is

+May 30, 2011.